NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

     * - **virtual_token_splits**
       - list of ints
       - specifies the number of virtual tokens that belong at each ``<|VIRTUAL_PROMPT_#|>`` marker. ``virtual_token_splits`` values should add up to ``total_virtual_tokens``.
 The number of ``virtual_token_splits`` should match the number of ``<|VIRTUAL_PROMPT_#|>`` markers.
+    * - **answer_only_loss**
+      - bool
+      - Whether to limit loss calculation to only the answer portion of the prompt during tuning.
+Strongly recommended for long prompts.
+    * - **answer_field**
+      - string
+      - The field in the data json corresponding to the answer.
+The loss will only be calculated on this portion of the prompt if ``answer_only_loss`` is ``True``.
+The answer field must be at the end of the prompt template.
     * - **truncate_field**
       - string
       - specifies which field in the data json to truncate if the length of the input exceeds the maximum sequence length of the model.
 If ``truncate_field`` is set to ``None``, examples that are too long are simply dropped from the dataset.